 Scavenger hunts at the Arboretum are usually offered every weekend and cost just $10 per family.
 You get a list of things to hunt for and you take pictures as you go.

 Once you find at least 10 items on the list you can collect your prize.
 The hunt changes every month so you can explore something new each time.

 You can learn more about the scavenger hunts in our Hunting for Some Outdoor Winter Fun in Morris County and view their event schedule on our Calendar of Events.

 Pose with sculptures

 My boys and I had our first visit to Grounds for Sculpture on a chilly day in the fall.
 It’s such an incredible space.
 Grounds for Sculpture is a museum, sculpture garden, and arboretum where art and nature are always at play.

-The indoor museums may or may not be open but outdoors there are nearly 300 contemporary sculptures located across 42 landscaped acres.
+In addition to the indoor museums, there are nearly 300 contemporary sculptures located across 42 landscaped acres.
 Everywhere you look there is something to see and if you blink you might miss it.

 Visit and see what’s blooming in the winter or how the sculptures may differ.
 Bring your phones or cameras fully charged because you won’t be able to resist taking lots of pictures.

 Tickets must be purchased in advance and many days sell out weeks ahead of time.
 To learn more and find a date you can visit, visit their website.
 Also, visit our Library Museum Pass blog post.
 There you can find libraries that participate in a program that allows library cardholders to check out museum passes at no charge.

 Go back in time at battlefields in New Jersey